 Cognitive Behavior Therapy is easy to understand

 We want the individuals we serve to have a clear idea of what we are doing and why we are doing it in therapy.
 While everyone has thoughts, feelings, and behaviors it is far easier to identify, explore, and modify one’s thoughts and behaviors.
 This is not to say that emotions are not important for they are perhaps most important in the grand scheme of things.
-A Cognitive Behavior Therapy approach to treatment simply takes a look at an individual’s experience through the lens of his/her thoughts and behaviors.
-Ultimately, entering therapy can be intimidating, especially when you don’t know what to expect, and the transparency and ease of understanding associated with Cognitive Behavior Therapy can help calm any uncertainties.
+A Cognitive Behavior Therapy approach to treatment simply takes a look at an individual’s experience through the lens of their thoughts and behaviors.
+Ultimately, entering therapy can be intimidating, especially when you don’t know what to expect.
+The transparency and ease of understanding associated with Cognitive Behavior Therapy can help calm any uncertainties.

 Cognitive Behavior Therapy is practical